About the Exam

 Case Study

-The second half of the PSYC competition is the presentation.
-Topics will be assigned to groups a couple weeks in advance (check your emails) and then you will have the rest of the time until the competition date (December 6th, 2025) to prepare a presentation (slides, powerpoint, etc.) At least one member of the team must bring a device that can connect to a screen.
+You will have the rest of the time until the competition date (December 6th, 2025) to prepare a presentation (slides, powerpoint, etc.) At least one member of the team must bring a device that can connect to a screen.
 You will be presenting live at the competition in front of a judge and a small audience.
-Exact time slots will be published closer to the competition date.